We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can also try a natural acne remedy, such as:

 For more severe acne, or if over-the-counter acne remedies don’t work, see a dermatologist.
+If you’re concerned about your acne and don’t already have a dermatologist, you can view doctors in your area through the Healthline FindCare tool.
 You may need a prescription-strength acne treatment, such as:

 - antibiotic gels, creams, lotions, or pills